asr1/digital-garden/src/site/notes/Reading and Writing/The Grapes of Wrath.md

 # The Grapes of Wrath

+Steinbeck comes out swinging in this one, pure anger at the banks and capitalism in general.
+There's definitely some hand-waviness about native Americans (This is MY land!
+My grandpa drove out the Indians, my father drove out the snakes, and I won't be driven out by a bank!), but I assume that's historically accurate.

 ## Quotes

+### On human nature and religion

+> ==He laid two fingers down in his palm in rhythm, as though he gently placed each word there side by side.
+“I says, ‘Maybe it ain’t a sin.
+Maybe it’s just the way folks is.
+Maybe we been whippin’ the hell out of ourselves for nothin’==.’
+An’ I thought how some sisters took to beatin’ theirselves with a three-foot shag of bobwire.
+An’ I thought how maybe they liked to hurt themselves, an’ maybe I liked to hurt myself.
+Well, I was layin’ under a tree when I figured that out, and I went to sleep.
+And it come night, an’ it was dark when I come to.
+They was a coyote squawkin’ near by.
+Before I knowed it, I was sayin’ out loud, ==‘The hell with it!
+There ain’t no sin and there ain’t no virtue.
+There’s just stuff people do.
+It’s all part of the same thing.
+And some of the things folks do is nice, and some ain’t nice, but that’s as far as any man got a right to say.’”== He paused and looked up from the palm of his hand, where he had laid down the words.

+### On owning the land and fighting monsters

 > “I built it with my hands.
 Straightened old nails to put the sheathing
 > on.
 Rafters are wired to the stringers with baling wire.
 It’s mine.
 I